 A two-week written notice is standard.
 Longer notice periods may be appropriate for key positions and alternative notice arrangements may be negotiated with the employee.
 Employees are expected to work through their notice period and may not use leave time to extend the notice period.
 The Village reserves the right to provide an employee with two weeks’ pay in lieu of notice in situations where job or business needs warrant such action.
 Such a decision should not be perceived as reflecting negatively on the employee since it may be due to a variety of reasons not known to the individual or other employees.
 Employees who do not provide the required two-week notice prior to leaving employment with the Village may be ineligible for rehire, and the fact that the employee failed to provide the required notice will be stated in any references provided by the Village for that employee.

 Exit interviews will be conducted to the extent possible for all employees terminating their employment.
 The Village Administrator or Chief of Police, as applicable, will contact the employee to schedule the confidential exit interview.
-If necessary, the confidential interview can be done with the Mayor or Council.
+Employees may request that their exit interview be conducted by the Village Administrator, Chief of Police, Mayor or Village Council.
 Every effort will be made to encourage the employee to discuss all aspects of employment with the Village.
 Benefits, COBRA, pension details, leave time accruals, and related matters will be discussed.
 Information derived from the exit interview is used by the Village in recommending improvements to its policies and programs.

 Employee benefits cease on the last day the employee is scheduled to work and actually provides services to the Village.
 However, consistent with COBRA, employees may continue their medical and dental benefits at their expense for up to eighteen (18) months (or longer if a qualifying extension is permitted by law).